 Dad was sitting under the tree wearing a Santa hat surrounded by colourfully wrapped presents of different shapes and sizes.
 Secretly, I hoped mine was the big one in the corner wrapped in red and green paper with the words Merry Christmas written cursively upon it.
 The memory of this moment was etched by the artist in my brain as I captured this magical sight in my mind’s eye.

 Later that morning, I was playing with my new toys, when my brother grabbed my arm and pushed me out the front door.

 “Look at this!” he pointed to the ground.

 My imagination sparked as my eyes lit up and my body tensed.
 Right there in front of me, as real as the pine needles on the tree, were shoeprints.
 Santa’s shoeprints!
 His boots in fact.
 For what felt like the hundredth time in the last few hours my brain back flipped leaving my body incapable of moving without causing chaos.
 My arms and legs wavered like octopus’ tentacles as I hurtled towards the house.

 “Mum… Dad…” I screamed.

 Later in the quietness of my room, I reflected on the morning’s events.
 The sound I had heard.
 The cookie crumbs.
 The empty milk glass.
-The footprints in the driveway leading to the house.
+The shoeprints in the driveway leading to the house.
 Santa was real; just as the wind is real, just as God is real.
 You can’t see them, or touch or even smell them.
-You just have to believe they are real and the magic comes alive.
+But all three can certainly leave an impact on you.
+You just have to believe and the magic comes alive.

 Believe in what fills your heart with joy and love this season.
 Encourage the mystery and magic of childhood.
 And if one day you choose not to believe anymore, remember it never hurt you to believe.
 It made Christmas more exciting and magical.